igagankalra/cloud-native/kubernetes.md

 ## Transition from VMs to Containers

 ### VMs
 In the past years, VMs (Virtual Machines) were the main machanism to host an application.
-SMs encapsulate the code, configuration files, and dependencies necessary to execute the application.
+VMs encapsulate the code, configuration files, and dependencies necessary to execute the application.

 In essence, a VM is composed of an __operating system__ (OS) with a set of pre-installed libraries and packages.
 During execution, the __application__ utilizes an OS filesystem, resources, and packages.